tomcam/vuepress-netlify-github/docs/README.md

 located at `~/Dropbox/work`, but obviously it could be anywhere.

-* In this example the repo name is `vuepress-netlify-github`.
+* In this example the GitHub repo name is `vuepress-netlify-github`.
 You would replace this with your own repo name.

 * In this example the username is mine (`tomcam`).
 You would